pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/tests/README.txt

     can process that line.

 FLOAT-Test.card
-    A small Algol program to test the fixed-to-float conversion library intrinsic function.
+    A small Algol program written by Tom Sawyer to test the fixed-to- float conversion library intrinsic function.
 This program requires Tom Sawyer's corrections to the tape overlay transcription of 31 January 2017.

 FLOAT-Test.lst
     Compiler listing produced from FLOAT-Test.card.

+PCS-1-Test.card
+    A small Algol program written by Tom Sawyer to test the PCS(1) proposition in the compiler.

+FLOAT-Test.lst
+    Compiler listing produced from PCS-1-Test.card.

 Paul Kimpel
 February 2017